Centralized traffic control: Development and technology

 Penn Central Southern Region (Columbus Division) Train Dispatcher controlling train movements at the CTC "B" board in Columbus, Ohio.
 At this position, one person could handle about 25 through train movements a day.

 The ultimate solution to the costly and imprecise train order system was developed by the General Railway Signal company as their trademarked "Centralized Traffic Control" technology.
 Its first installation in 1927 was on a 40-mile stretch of the New York Central Railroad between Stanley, Toledo and Berwick, Ohio, with the CTC control machine located at Fostoria, Ohio.
 CTC was designed to enable the train dispatcher to control train movements directly, bypassing local operators and eliminating written train orders.
 Instead, the train dispatcher could directly see the trains' locations and efficiently control the train's movements by displaying signals and controlling switches.
 It was also designed to enhance safety by reporting any track occupancy (see track circuit) to a human operator and automatically preventing trains from entering a track against the established flow of traffic.

 What made CTC machines different from standard interlocking machines and ABS was that the vital interlocking hardware was located at the remote location and the CTC machine only displayed track state and sent commands to the remote locations.
 A command to display a signal would require the remote interlocking to set the flow of traffic and check for a clear route through the interlocking.
 If a command could not be carried out due to the interlocking logic, the display would not change on the CTC machine.
-This system provided the same degree flexibility that the manual traffic control has before it, but without the cost and complexity associated with providing a manned operator at the end of every route segment.
+This system provided the same degree flexibility that the manual traffic control has before it, but without the cost and complexity associated with providing an operator at the end of every route segment.
 This was especially true for lightly used lines that could never hope to justify so much overhead.